Master Sgt. Jeromy Giroir: Seeing the World from a Softball Field

 |0

 This work, Master Sgt.
-Jeromy Giroir: Seeing the World from a Softball Field [Image 5 of 5], by LCpl Brenna Ritchie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Jeromy Giroir: Seeing the World from a Softball Field, by LCpl Brenna Ritchie, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.